Macroscopic forcing method: a tool for turbulence modeling and analysis of closures: MFM for Inhomogeneous Flows

 \subsection{Linear Algebra Interpretation}

 In order to generate some mathematical insights, it is worth developing an understanding of MFM from a linear algebra point of view.
 The starting point is the microscopic equation,

 where $\left[\mathcal{L}\right]$ represents the discretized linear microscopic operator, $\left[c\right]$ is a vector representing the microscopic field, and $\left[s\right]$ is a vector representing the forcing.
 Square brackets indicate a matrix or vector involving a discrete set of numbers.
-We refer to matrix and vector elements by subscripts after the brackets.
 One may represent the generalized momentum transport equation in a similar fashion by considering the field vector to represent momentum and pressure fields and the operator matrix to represent the discretized form of~(\ref{eq:gns}) and~(\ref{eq:gns2}) where the boundary conditions can be embedded in $\left[\mathcal{L}\right]$.

 Next, we define the averaging operator as

 where $\left[ P \right]$ is the non-square project matrix with number of rows and columns respectively equal to the dimension of $\overline{\Omega}$ and $\Omega$.
 Given that the forcing is macroscopic, we have $\overline{s}=s$ in continuum space.
 In discrete space, however, $\left[\overline{s}\right]$ and $\left[s\right]$ have different dimensions.
 Therefore, before applying MFM, one needs to extend (or interpolate) $\left[\overline{s}\right]$ to the microscopic space